Jason Heyward Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 18th in baseball in home runs given up (94 total, 1.2 per game).
+- The Royals rank 18th in baseball in home runs surrendered (96 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.